codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ## On-premises version 2.3

 ### Features & enhancements
-Features and enhancements are divided into those in general availability and those currently in Beta.
+Here are the features and enhancements included in Codefresh On-Premises v2.3.

 #### Pipelines: New `strict_fail_fast` to control pipelines
 You’re probably familiar with the `fail_fast` flag available for steps in Codefresh pipelines.
 The flag determines the pipeline’s behavior when there is a step failure.
 Accordingly, when set to `false`, the pipeline continues execution and returns a Build status of `Build completed successfully`.